 Careful positioning of traders is needed to guarantee a good flow of customers to all areas of the market.
 Here is where the design and layout of any Christmas market make a difference.
 Visitors will surely expect a creative guide to show them the way to every stall in the market.

-Experience is yet another element that factors into the economic equation of Christmas markets.
-The term “experience economy” fits perfectly in the case of Christmas markets.
-Here, experience has as much value as the products sold on the stalls.
-A high experience score means creating a unified theme that links various elements of the Christmas market so that it becomes more memorable to the shoppers.
+Experience is another element that factors into the economic equation of Christmas markets.
+The term “experience economy” fits perfectly in this case.
+Here, experience is as valuable as the products sold on the stalls.
+A high experience score means creating a unified theme that links various elements of the Christmas market to make it more memorable to the shoppers.

 Experience hinges, to a great extent, on customer satisfaction.
 That’s why interactions, encounters, and atmosphere are part of the economic transaction.
-The price is just one element of the purchasing decision, which greatly depends on the overall experience shoppers have in the Christmas market.
+Price is just one element of the purchasing decision, and it significantly depends on shoppers’ overall experience in the Christmas market.

 The Christmas Market of Belfast in 2022